 Information Technology Support

-If you require assistance using Hopkins systems, such as accessing your JHED Account or e-mail, using VPN, or library access, contact the Hopkins help desk via one of their 3 (help) extention lines: x5-, 6-, or 7-HELP (4357); or by either of their email addresses: email@example.com and firstname.lastname@example.org.
+If you require assistance using Hopkins systems, such as accessing your JHED Account or e-mail, using VPN, or library access, contact the Hopkins help desk at 410-516-4357; or via email: firstname.lastname@example.org.
 Help Desk staff perform triage service, handling specific incidents for which they are trained.
 They then distribute all other calls to the unit which can best respond to the incident.
-The call center operates on a 24 hour day / 7 day week.
+The call center operates on a 24-hour day / 7 day week.
 For more information on technical support and services offered, visit the Johns Hopkins Information Technology website at it.jhu.edu.